tlswg/tls13-spec/draft-ietf-tls-tls13.md

 of the PSK.
-If the server accepts it, then the security context of the new connection is tied to the original connection and the key derived from the initial handshake is used to bootstrap the cryptographic state instead of a full hanshake.
+If the server accepts it, then the security context of the new connection is tied to the original connection and the key derived from the initial handshake is used to bootstrap the cryptographic state instead of a full handshake.
 In TLS 1.2 and below, this functionality was provided by "session IDs" and "session tickets" {{RFC5077}}.
 Both mechanisms are obsoleted in TLS 1.3.